protectai/llm-guard/docs/input_scanners/toxicity.md

 # Toxicity Scanner

-It provides a mechanism to analyze and gauge the toxicity of prompt, assisting in maintaining the health and safety of online interactions by preventing the dissemination of potentially harmful content.
+It provides a mechanism to analyze the toxicity of prompt, assisting in maintaining the health and safety of online interactions by preventing the dissemination of potentially harmful content.

-## Attack
+## Attack scenario

 Online platforms can sometimes be used as outlets for toxic, harmful, or offensive content.
 By identifying and mitigating such content at the source (i.e., the user's prompt), platforms can proactively prevent the escalation of